inversify/InversifyJS/wiki/scope.md

 ```
 The `inTransientScope` is used by default and we can select the scope of this types of binding, except for `toConstantValue` which will always use `inSingletonScope`.

-When we invoke `kernel.get` for the first time and we are using `to`, `toSelf` or `toDynamicValue` the InversifyJS kernel will try to generate an object instance or value using a constructor or the dynamic value factory.
+When we invoke `container.get` for the first time and we are using `to`, `toSelf` or `toDynamicValue` the InversifyJS container will try to generate an object instance or value using a constructor or the dynamic value factory.
 If the scope has been set to `inSingletonScope` the value is cached.
-The second time we invoke `kernel.get` for the same resource ID, and if `inSingletonScope` has been selected, InversifyJS will try to get the value from the cache.
+The second time we invoke `container.get` for the same resource ID, and if `inSingletonScope` has been selected, InversifyJS will try to get the value from the cache.

 Note that a class can have some dependencies and a dynamic value can access other types via the current context.
 These dependencies may or many not be a singleton independently of the selected scope of their parent object in their respective composition tree,